-Choi and Varian [2009a,b, 2011] described how to use search engine data to forecast contemporaneous values of macroeconomic indicators.
+Choi and Varian [2009a,b, 2011, 2012] described how to use search engine data to forecast contemporaneous values of macroeconomic indicators.
 This type of contemporaneous forecasting, or "nowcasting," is of particular interest to central banks, and there have been several subsequent research studies from researches at these institutions.
 See, for example, Arola and Galan [2012], McLaren and Shanbhoge [2011], Hellerstein and Middeldorp [2012], Suhoy [2009], Carrière-Swallow and Labbé [2011].
+Choi and Varian [2012] contains several other references to work in this area.
+Wu and Brynjolfsson [2009] describe an application of Trends data to the real estate market using cross-state data.

 In these studies, the researchers selected predictors using their judgment of relevance to the particular prediction problem.
-For example, it seems natural that search engine queries in the "Vehicle Shopping" category would be a good candidate for forecasting automobile sales while queries such as "file for unemployment" could be useful in forecasting initial claims for unemployment benefits.
+For example, it seems natural that search engine queries in the "Vehicle Shopping" category would be good candidates for forecasting automobile sales while queries such as "file for unemployment" would be useful in forecasting initial claims for unemployment benefits.

 One difficulty with using human judgment is that it does not easily scale to models where the number of possible predictors exceeds the number of observations-the so-called "fat regression" problem.
-For example, Google's Insights for Search (I4S) service provides data for millions of search queries and hundreds of search categories extending back to January 1, 2004.
-Even if we restrict ourselves to using only categories of queries, we will have several hundred possible possible predictors for 100 months of data.
+For example, the Google Trend service provides data for millions of search queries and hundreds of search categories extending back to January 1, 2004.
+Even if we restrict ourselves to using only categories of queries, we will have several hundred possible predictors for about 100 months of data.
 In this paper we describe a scalable approach to time series prediction for fat regressions of this sort.